-The one way ANOVA result shows that there is no significant difference between the groups (sig = 0.746).
+ii.
+Kruskal Wallis/Anova Test The one way ANOVA result shows that is no significant difference between the groups (sig = 0.746).
 Therefore, there is no significant difference in the mean years served by an employee who are comfortable and not comfortable with the working culture in the organization.
 As conclusion, just because an employee is comfortable with the organization it does not mean he or she may decide to work longer in the organization.

 The only variable that appeared significant for the Kruskal Wallis Analysis is frequency of the training sent for.
-As the Kruskal Walis results are significant for frequency of training sent for, post hoc test is conducted to determine which groups differ from each other.
+As the Kruskal Wallis results are significant for frequency of training sent for, post hoc test is conducted to determine which groups differ from each other.
 The post hoc test shows that there is a significant difference in the years served by employees who are sent for training frequently and occasionally.
 To a surprise an employee who is sent for training occasionally by the organization serves significantly more (mean = 8.3 years) compared to those sent frequently for training (mean = 4.7 years).
 This may be because the employee who is sent for training very frequently may be well competent and tends to seek for better development opportunities in other companies.
+Based on the mean years, the employee who is sent for training always serves the most number of years in the organization.
+Therefore, it can be concluded that to a certain extent the growth and development needs does influence employee retention in an organization.
+Based on the table above, education level, industry served and the position in the organization has a significant association with the overall satisfaction.
+Employees with High School or Lower or Diploma Education (70.5%) are more likely is dissatisfied with the organization compared to the employees with Degree, Masters or PHD (49.6%).
+However, for employees with Degree, Masters or PHD the number of employees feeling satisfied and dissatisfied is relatively similar.

-Table 7: Differences in mean years served by different group of employees based on the frequency sent for trainings e) Association between Demographic Variables and Employees Overall Satisfaction and the Intention to Stay in an
+e) Association between Demographic Variables and Employees Overall Satisfaction and the Intention to Stay in an Organization